Freedom of Information

 What can I request?

 You can seek any recorded information that you think NHSGYWCCG owns and retains.
-Where NHSGYWCCG is not the owner of the information it may be more appropriate to refer you to the relevant organisation that holds this information at source.
 If the information is environmental, we will respond according to the Environmental Information Regulations (EIR) 2004.
 You do not have to know whether the information you want is covered by the EIR or the FOI Act.
 When you make a request, we will decide which law applies.

 If the information is your own personal data, then you should make a subject access request (SAR) under the Data Protection Act (DPA) 1998, and not under the FOI Act.
 See below for how to make DPA requests.